Jarious Jackson: Denver Broncos

-Jackson was drafted in the seventh round of the 2000 NFL Draft, 214th overall, by the Denver Broncos.
+Jackson was drafted in the seventh round of the 2000 NFL draft, 214th overall, by the Denver Broncos.
 Pro scouts projected that Jackson could develop into a solid NFL quarterback if placed into the right system.
 However, after four seasons as a Bronco backup, he saw action in only five games, completing 11 of 22 passes for 114 yards.

 Barcelona Dragons

 Jackson also spent one season (2001) in Barcelona, as part of NFL Europe, where he competed in the 2001 World Bowl.

 BC Lions

 In 2004, Jackson signed onto the practice squad of the BC Lions in the CFL.
-He began 2005 on the practice squad, but was elevated to the active roster when CFL superstars Dave Dickenson and Casey Printers went down with injuries.
+He began 2005 on the practice squad as the fourth-string quarterback, but was elevated to the active roster when CFL superstars Dave Dickenson and Casey Printers went down with injuries, followed by third-stringer Buck Pierce.
 He saw action in 2 games, had 3 completions out of 6 attempts for a total of 30 yards and rushed four times for a total of 35 yards.

 At the beginning of 2006 season, Jackson began as the third-string quarterback, behind Dickenson and Buck Pierce.
 However, with alternating injuries to Dickenson and Pierce, he made appearances in all but the final regular season game.
 2007 proved, however, to be Jackson's break-out season as he became starting quarterback when Dickenson and Pierce were both out with injuries.
-For the 11 games Jackson was starting, he had a record of 9–2, threw for 2,553 yards, 18 TDs on 167 completions and 10 interceptions.
+For the 11 games Jackson was starting, he had a record of 9–2, threw for 2,553 yards, 18 touchdowns on 167 completions and 10 interceptions.
 On February 4, 2008, Jackson re-signed with the Lions 12 days before qualifying as a free-agent.
-At the beginning of the 2008 season, he was the back-up to Buck Pierce, but has started some games.
+At the beginning of the 2008 season, he was the back-up to Buck Pierce, but started some games.
 His only pass in the Western semi-final was a touchdown toss to Geroy Simon.

 He was released by the Lions on February 1, 2012.